-Recently, with all the news about black people and the issues surrounding them, I’ve been reading about disenchanted black folk who are emigrating to parts east of the USA, such as Trinidad and Tobasco (a very spicy country), Ghana, Morocco, and Europe.
+Recently, with all the news about black people and the issues surrounding them, I’ve been reading about disenchanted black folk who are emigrating to parts east of the USA, such as Trinidad and Tabasco (a very spicy country), Ghana, Morocco, and Europe.
 There was an overload of vitriol from the twits on Twitter and in Medium comments, especially in July, on the Fourth.
-I have to take baking soda just to wade through the acid.
+I had to take baking soda just to wade through the acid.

 They feel safer in these other countries, they say, where they’re free from racism and unhappiness, where they have free medical care–yippee!–and where there are unicorns, bunnies, and rainbows everywhere.